ksu-cs-textbooks/cis400/content/3-web-development/05-linq/03-linq.md

 }
 ```

 As you can see, this results in _two_ iterations over lists of students.
-In the worst case (when every student is struggling) this has a complexity of $O(2*n)$.
+In the worst case (when every student is struggling) this requires 2*n operations.

 On the other hand, by delaying the execution of the query until the first time its values are used, LINQ can refactor the query into a form like: